suzannejmatthews/suzannejmatthews.github.io/_posts/2021-08-17-raspberrypi4-headless.markdown

    When the Raspberry Pi reboots, you should see a blue VNC icon in the upper-right corner.
 If you don't see this icon, it's likely that the VNC server was not enabled.
 Be sure to enable it!

+## Additional configuration instructions for Raspberry Pi 3/3B+
+On older Raspberry Pis, I've noticed that I have headless connection issues.
+The way I fixed this was by forcing a screen resolution.
+To do this, I edited `/boot/config.txt` and uncommented out the following lines:

+{% highlight bash %}
+framebuffer_width=1920
+framebuffer_height=1080
+hdmi_force_hotplug=1
+{% endhighlight %}

+Lastly, go all the way to the bottom of `/boot/config.txt` and **comment out** the following line:

+{% highlight bash %}
+#dtoverlay=vc4-kms-v3d
+{% endhighlight %}

 ## Step 3: Connect to the Pi (from Windows 10)
 For the next set of steps, you will need to know the hostname of the